Ashh0508/Sales-segmentation-using-RFM-analysis-/README.md

 By the end of this project, you’ll understand:

--How RFM analysis works
+1.How RFM analysis works

--How to calculate RFM metrics from sales data
+2.How to calculate RFM metrics from sales data

--How to segment customers into meaningful business groups
+3.How to segment customers into meaningful business groups

--How to design a dashboard that supports data-driven decision making
+4.How to design a dashboard that supports data-driven decision making

 ## 📌 What is RFM Analysis?

 RFM stands for:

--Recency – How recently a customer made a purchase (More recent = more engaged)
+*Recency – How recently a customer made a purchase (More recent = more engaged)

--Frequency – How often a customer makes purchases (More purchases = more loyal)
+*Frequency – How often a customer makes purchases (More purchases = more loyal)

--Monetary – How much money a customer spends
+*Monetary – How much money a customer spends
 (Higher spend = higher value)

 ## 🔄 Data Transformation